godotengine/godot-website/collections/_article/godotcon-2023-call-participation.md

 We understand volunteers may be interested in participating in the event as well.
 Therefore, volunteer duties will not last all event long - unless you expressively tell us so.

-If you are interested in one of the above roles, please send us an email at [contact@godotengine.org](mailto:contact@godotengine.org?subject=Volunteering Inquiry).
+If you are interested in one of the above roles, please send us an email at [godotcon@proton.me](mailto:godotcon@proton.me?subject=Volunteering Inquiry) or join the [GodotCon 2023 Discord server](https://discord.gg/Qrj28UMQPj).

 # Sponsoring